xhyrom/discord-datamining/data/articles/normal/articles/360040720412/content.md

 <p>If you're reading this page, you're probably on the path to Big Bot Growth™.
 Congratulations on your success!
 We're always thrilled to see a new creation flourishing in the world of Discord.</p>
-<p>You're probably <em>also</em> reading this page because you've been asked to complete some additional steps on behalf of your bot, including a verification process and whitelisting for <a class="ql-link" href="https://discord.com/developers/docs/topics/gateway#privileged-intents" target="_blank" rel="noopener noreferrer">Privileged Intents</a>.
+<p>You're probably <em>also</em> reading this page because you've been asked to complete some additional steps on behalf of your bot, including a verification process and allowlisting for <a class="ql-link" href="https://discord.com/developers/docs/topics/gateway#privileged-intents" target="_blank" rel="noopener noreferrer">Privileged Intents</a>.
 We are constantly striving to keep Discord a safe place for our users, and we want to first and foremost thank you for your important role in that process.</p>
 <p>We want to make sure that what you need to do is well understood, doesn't have any surprises or gotchas, and is as quick as possible.
 If you want to know more about the future of bots coming this year, you should definitely read our blog post: <a href="https://blog.discord.com/the-future-of-bots-on-discord-4e6e050ab52e" target="_self">The Future of Bots on Discord</a>.</p>
 <p><strong>What this article covers:</strong></p>
 <ul>